Cookies

 • Exploring the promise of dynamic Gaussian Splat technology for object and scene capture within a production pipeline.

-• Realtime Conjuring for Live Performance: the role that audiovisual Generative AI can play in enhancing human creativity in an ethical way using converged media production
+• Realtime Conjuring for Live Performance: the role that audiovisual Generative AI can play in enhancing human creativity in an ethical way using converged media production.
+We expanded this work around generative real-time production through enhancing our existing toolkit with Agentic AI workflows, simplifying complex studio infrastructure for live production across live formats, virtual production, and improvised performance.

-• AI video workflow and tooling focused on training digital likenesses, driving motion of AI characters from live actor performances and dressing characters using AI supported costume design techniques*
+• Human centred Generative AI video production workflows: Our applied research explored how far generative AI video can be taken using open source tools.
+We focused on training digital likenesses, driving motion of AI characters from live actor performances and dressing characters using AI supported costume design techniques.
+Find out more in this BTS explainer:

 What’s next for the Prototyping Team?